 Then it’s back to the beach to put our skills into practice as the sun slowly sets behind Old Harry Rocks.
 And believe me, there’s nothing more satisfying, or tasty, than cooking and eating food that you have picked or caught yourself after a healthy day outdoors.

-Fore/Adventure can take you foraging and fishing, kayaking and coasteering or wild camping, teach bushcraft and, and tailor-make foraging feasts and adventures for groups of adults or children from their base at Middle Beach in Studland.
+Fore Adventure can take you foraging and fishing, kayaking and coasteering, teach bushcraft and, and tailor-make foraging feasts and adventures from their base at Middle Beach in Studland.